lfricken/lfricken.github.io/pages/politicalnodes.md

 Seems a lot like how people handle the Israel question.
 “I’m pro-Israel” doesn’t necessarily imply that you believe any empirical truths about Israel, or believe any moral principles about Israel, or even support any Israeli policies.
 It means you’re waving a little flag with a Star of David on it and cheering.

 So here is Ethnic Tension: A Game For Two Players.

-Pick a vague concept.
-“Israel” will do nicely for now.
+Pick a vague concept, “Israel” will do nicely for now.

 Player 1 tries to associate the concept “Israel” with as much good karma as they possibly can.
 Concepts get good karma by doing good moral things, by being associated with good people, by being linked to the beloved in-group, and by being oppressed underdogs who are brave just by taking this position.